karenetheridge/Dist-Zilla-Plugin-Test-Compile/README.md

 This is a [Dist::Zilla](https://metacpan.org/pod/Dist::Zilla) plugin that runs at the [gather files](https://metacpan.org/pod/Dist::Zilla::Role::FileGatherer) stage, providing a test file (configurable, defaulting to `t/00-compile.t`).

-This test will find all modules and scripts in your dist, and try to compile them one by one.
+This test will find all modules and scripts in your distribution, and try to compile them one by one.
 This means it's a bit slower than loading them all at once, but it will catch more errors.